dddappp/A-Solana-Demo/README.md

 The code to accompany the article is here: https://github.com/rooch-network/rooch/tree/main/examples/simple_blog

 This example is actually a modification of our "Developing a blog using a low-code approach" example.
-Specifically, they removed "Comment " which is an "Aggregate Internal Entity", and only kept "Article" which is the "Aggregate Root Entity ".
+Specifically, they removed `Comment` which is an "Aggregate Internal Entity", and only kept `Article` which is the "Aggregate Root Entity ".
 (It doesn't matter if you can't understand the DDD concept of "aggregate " or something like that ...)
-The reason for deleting the "Comments" entity, as I understand it, is probably because if they were to explain how to manually code the functions of adding comments/updating comments/deleting comments, then this "introductory" article would be too long and would scare away the "newbies".
+The reason for deleting the `Comment` entity, as I understand it, is probably because if they were to explain how to manually code the functions of adding comments/updating comments/deleting comments, then this "introductory" article would be too long and would scare away the newbies.

 The code of our "Low-code developing a Rooch-based Blog Example" is also available in the Rooch official repository: https://github.com/rooch-network/rooch/blob/main/examples/blog